-1 Istituto di Reti e Calcolo ad Alte Prestazioni, Consiglio Nazionale delle Ricerche -ICAR/CNR Palermo, Italy {cossentino,c.lodato,lopes,ribino}@pa.icar.cnr.it 2 Dipartimento di Ingegneria Chimica Gestionale Informatica Meccanica Università degli Studi di Palermo, Italy {seidita,chella}@dinfo.unipa.it
+1 Istituto di Reti e Calcolo ad Alte Prestazioni, Consiglio Nazionale delle Ricerche, Palermo, Italy {cossentino,c.lodato,lopes,ribino}@pa.icar.cnr.it 2 Dipartimento di Ingegneria Chimica Gestionale Informatica Meccanica Università degli Studi di Palermo, Italy {seidita,chella}@dinfo.unipa.it

 Abstract.
-The design of MAS organizations is a complex activity where a proper modeling notation may offer a significant advantage in enabling the conception of the best solution.
-The aid provided by a supporting tool significantly contributes to make the approach technically sound and it is a fundamental ingredient of a feasible strategy to the development of large MASs.
-This paper describes a notation for representing MAS organizations using the Moise+ metamodel.
-A UML profile and a specific CASE tool have been developed for supporting design production and automatic code generation.
-The proposed notation is applied to a classical write paper simulator example.
+The design of MAS organizations is a complex activity where a proper methodological approach may offer a significant advantage in enabling the conception of the best solution.
+Moreover, the aid provided by a supporting tool significantly contributes to make the approach technically sound and it is a fundamental ingredient of a feasible strategy to the development of large MASs.
+In this paper, we introduce a portion of methodological approach devoted to design MAS organizations and a preliminary version of a specific case tool, named MoT (Moise+ Tool), for supporting activities from design production to automatic code generation.
+MoT provides four kinds of diagrams based on a definite graphical notation for representing organizational elements.
+Our process is applied to a classical write paper simulator example.
 Results include portion of the automatically generated code according to Moise+ specifications.